 This is one of several signals that we publish daily in our SPX Report.
 Overall, we continue to rate the SPX options signals as ?cautiously bullish.?
+Speculative investors are buying a lot of SPX protection at the moment, which in the past has continued a bullish regime.

-A free sample of the SPX report can be downloaded from this link.
-Pleaes visit our website to learn more about our daily reports and quantitative algorithms.
+A sample of the SPX report can be downloaded from this link.
+Please visit our website to learn more about our daily reports and quantitative algorithms.